matomo-org/developer-documentation/docs/4.x/authentication-in-depth.md

 When a `token_auth` URL parameter is provided, then we don't create a session.
 This means when a widget is embedded all requests done from this widget need to include the `token_auth` parameter.

+When it is a token_auth, then the authentication happens [here](https://github.com/matomo-org/matomo/blob/4.4.1/plugins/Login/Auth.php#L63).
+Please note that Matomo will always first authenticate using the anonymous user, and then call the same method again later using the token only.
+Meaning if you are using the debugger you will see the `authenticate` method being called twice.

 ### Adding the token_auth to a UI request in JS

 In JavaScript we are adding the correct `token_auth` value automatically to all requests if you are doing an API request.
 For all other requests you need to add the token manually.
 You can add the `token_auth` to a request either using `ajaxRequest.withTokenInUrl();` when it is a request using `ajaxHelper` or `piwikApi.withTokenInUrl()` if you are using the `piwikApi` angular.js service.